 Francesco Caltagirone Jr. Chairman and CEO of Cementir Group

 During 2018 we launched Cementir Academy, a training hub that aims to develop and enhance the technical, behavioural and managerial skills of all our employees.
-Over 60,000 hours of training were provided, more than 20 hours per capita, between classroom and online courses.
+In 2020, more than 35,000 hours of training were supplied.

 We consider inclusion and diversity as fundamental values of our culture and of our human and professional growth, an enrichment necessary for sustainable development.